FINANCIAL AID RATE90%

 Plan, direct, or coordinate the actual distribution or movement of a product or service to the customer.
 Coordinate sales distribution by establishing sales territories, quotas, and goals and establish training programs for sales representatives.
 Analyze sales statistics gathered by staff to determine sales potential and inventory requirements and monitor the preferences of customers.

 Source: Job descriptions, estimated salary and wages, and projected job growth are taken from the Bureau of Labor Statistics (BLS).

 Admission Requirements & Details

-The admissions information below may give you an idea of the students Ball State University accepts.
-The details may include application requirements and recommendations, as well as any college credits that may be transferred.
+The admission details below may give you an idea of the students University of Central Florida accepts.
+The details may include admissions application requirements and recommendations, as well as any AP or college credits that may be transferred.

 College Credits Accepted